mui/material-ui/docs/data/material/guides/interoperability/interoperability.md

 from `@mui/material/styles` and have direct access to the theme.

 :::warning
 Currently, `@mui/styled-engine-sc` only supports version 5 of `styled-components`.
-To stay updated on the progress of version 6 support, please refer to [#38431](https://github.com/mui/material-ui/issues/38431).
+To stay updated on the progress of version 6 support, please refer to [issue #38431 on GitHub](https://github.com/mui/material-ui/issues/38431).
 :::

 {{"demo": "StyledComponents.js", "hideToolbar": true}}